5.6: Interpreting the y-intercept of a Line

 Solution

-First, note that the y-intercept is the number that is not in front of the x.
+First, note that the y-intercept is the number that is not in front of the .
 Thus, the y-intercept is 1.3.
-Next, the y-intercept is the value of y when x equals zero.
-For this example, x represents the ounces of meat consumed each day.
-If x is equal to 0, this means the person does not consume any meat.
+Next, the y-intercept is the value of when equals zero.
+For this example, represents the ounces of meat consumed each day.
+If is equal to 0, this means the person does not consume any meat.
 Since there are people, called vegetarians, who consume no meat, it is meaningful to have an x-value of 0.
 The y-value of 1.3 represents the hours of sports the person watches.
 Putting this all together we can state:

 A vegetarian is predicted to watch 1.3 hours of sports each week.